Commanding Officer: Captain Joseph Mesh

 117 Preston / Westphal RCACC is currently commanded by Captain Joseph Mesh. who assumed command from Captain Nicholas Hargreaves.
 Captain Hargreaves assumed command from our first female and first Mi'kmaq Commanding Officer, Danielle Hargreaves in 2019.
 Captain Danielle Hargreaves assumed command after the retirement of Captain Paul Todd in 2016.
 Learn more about the Commanding officer and his team in our "Staff Bios" section.

 Each army cadet corps has an affiliated unit.
 The affiliated unit has specific responsibilities to a cadet corps.
 117 Preston/Westphal Royal Canadian Army Cadet Corps is affiliated with the Princess Louise Fusiliers, an Army Reserve Unit based out of the Halifax Armouries.

 Because of this affiliation, cadets of our Corps are allowed to wear shoulder flashes, and cap brass as well as buttons, and (if earned) the hackle belonging to our affiliated unit.

 Our Unit’s Official Sponsoring Body

-Over the 25 years of our existence, 117 RCACC has had its successes and struggles, but the interest and dedication of the cadets has never been in question.
-Since our founding, thousands of youth of the Preston, Westphal, Cole Harbour and Lake Echo ares have received training in a programe that develops strong and responsible young citizens.
-This unit’s cadets are known as some of the best cadets in the province, being competitive in provincial activities such and marksmanship, biathlon, orienteering along with continued success in Inter-corps competition, consistently having top cadets in the Senior Cadet training programs and time and time again having cadets excel in our National Summer Training programs.
+Over the 25 years of our existence, 117 RCACC has had its successes and struggles, but the interest and dedication of the cadets have never been in question.
+Since our founding, thousands of youth of the Preston, Westphal, Cole Harbour, and Lake Echo areas have received training in a program that develops strong and responsible young citizens.
+This unit’s cadets are known as some of the best cadets in the province, being competitive in provincial activities such as marksmanship, biathlon, and orienteering along with continued success in Inter-corps competition, consistently having top cadets in the Senior Cadet training programs and time and time again having cadets excel in our National Summer Training programs.